medic/cht-docs/content/en/apps/guides/data/fixing-data-in-wrong-location.md

 ---
-title: "Fixing data on the wrong server"
+title: "Detecting and fixing data on the wrong server"
-linkTitle: "Fixing data on the wrong server"
+linkTitle: "Detecting and fixing data on the wrong server"
 weight: 15
 description: >
-    What to do when training data ends up in production and vise versa.
+    How to detect and what to do when training data ends up in production or production data ends up on training.

 ---